 : test to determine if you have toxoplasmosis, an infection harmless to adults but a major risk to your baby.

 Second Trimester Prenatal Blood Tests

-Second trimester blood tests provide information about a the risk of having a baby with or birth defects or certain genetic conditions.
-Screening is recommended during the 15th to 20th weeks of pregnancy.
+Some second trimester blood tests provide information about a woman's individual risk of having a baby with certain birth defects or specific genetic conditions.
+Screening is usually performed during the 15th to 20th weeks of pregnancy.